weiran/weiran.co/src/content/blog/2025/private-homelab/index.md

 **Use a real domain you own.**
 If you have `example.com`, you can issue `*.home.example.com` via a DNS-01 challenge with Let’s Encrypt even if those names don’t resolve publicly.
 Keep the records split so they only exist to your LAN and your tailnet.
 The advantage is zero device trust fiddling; the trade-off is owning a domain and wiring the DNS-01 bit once.

-Whether you think this level of transport security is needed is your own decision to make.
-Personally I didn't bother as I'm either accessing these servers on my private network or via a secure Tailscale tunnel, but your use case it might be worth it.
-If so, I'd probably just buy a real domain so Let's Encrypt can issue certificates.
+I personally didn’t bother with HTTPS for now.
+If I’m on my LAN, I trust my LAN; if I’m away, I’m inside a Tailscale tunnel.
+If you want the padlock (or you’re on shared networks a lot), I’d probably go with “real domain I own” so Let’s Encrypt can handle the certs without manual device setup.

 ---

 ## Make those same names work when you’re away

-This is where Tailscale earns its keep.
-The goal is simple: keep using `app.home.arpa` on public Wi-Fi without opening your house to the internet.
+This is where Tailscale makes the whole thing feel seamless.
+The goal is: keep using `app.home.arpa` on public Wi‑Fi without punching holes in your router.

-Install Tailscale on the NAS and advertise your LAN subnet—say, `192.168.1.0/24`.
-This allows all your tailnet devices to reach `192.168.1.1` as if they were at home.
+Install Tailscale on the NAS and advertise your LAN subnet (for example, `192.168.1.0/24`).
+That lets tailnet devices reach anything on your LAN as if they were at home.

 Then add a split-DNS rule (Tailscale calls these **restricted nameservers**): send queries for `home.arpa` to your Pi-hole IP on the LAN.
-MagicDNS can stay on; the restricted rule is what steers those names to the right place.
+MagicDNS can stay on; the restricted rule is what makes `home.arpa` behave the same everywhere.

 From that point on, your laptop or phone does the same thing in both places:

-1. Look up `apps.home.arpa`.
+1. Look up `app.home.arpa`.
 2. Get `192.168.1.100` from Pi-hole (locally, or via the tailnet).
 3. Connect over the tailnet if you’re away, directly if you’re home.
 4. Land at the reverse proxy, which forwards you to the right container.

-To your browser it feels indistinguishable from a public website.
-To the internet at large, your services don’t exist.
+To the browser it feels like a normal website.
+To the public internet, it’s a black hole.

 ---

 ## Putting it together

-It took me a couple hours to figure this out, but it boils down to a few steps:
+It took me a couple hours of fiddling (and a couple “why is DNS like this?” moments), but it boils down to:

 1. Choose a private suffix like `home.arpa`.
 2. In Pi-hole v6, enable loading `/etc/dnsmasq.d`, then add: